BibiEman/aqi-prediction-pipeline/README.md

 The system supports 10 Pakistani cities:

-Faisalabad

-Hyderabad

-Islamabad

-Karachi

-Lahore

-Multan

-Peshawar

-Quetta

-Rawalpindi

-Sialkot
+Faisalabad, Hyderabad, Islamabad, Karachi, Lahore, Multan, Peshawar, Quetta, Rawalpindi, and Sialkot.

 For each city, the production pipeline generates a 72-hour AQI forecast at 3-hour intervals, producing 24 predictions per city and 240 predictions in a complete forecasting run.

 System Architecture